dudung/bug2/content/posts/24/j/27-scatter-chart-support.md

 is for Data-2 series.

 **Challenge 1**.
 Generate three data blocks and create a scatter plot with main color red, green, blue for each series.

+**Challenge 2**.
+Draw series only with marker but without lines connecting two adjacent markes.